National Register Listings in

 Today, Muscogee County continues to be a vibrant and diverse community with a mix of urban and rural areas.
 It is home to educational institutions, including Columbus State University, and hosts events that celebrate its rich history and culture.
 From its Native American roots to its involvement in pivotal moments of American history, Muscogee County's past has shaped its present-day identity.

-This timeline provides a concise overview of the key events in the history of Muscogee County, Georgia.
+This timeline provides a condensed summary of the historical journey of Muscogee County, Georgia.

 • 1802 - Muscogee County is established in Georgia.